 A level subject combinations and outcomes

-The graphs below show the grade distributions for students taking different combinations of A level subjects.
+The charts below show the grade distributions for students taking different combinations of A level subjects.

 You can select an individual subject or a combination of two or three subjects.
 You can choose to show the distribution of all grades or to only show data for students who achieved certain grades in the selected subjects.